 - Quick and so easy to make!
 Ideal for beginners who are new to pickling vegetables.

 - Extremely versatile.
-Not only does it complement Japanese meals, the sweet and tangy flavor also goes really well with many Asian dishes.
+Not only does it complement Japanese meals, but the sweet and sour flavor also goes well with many Asian dishes.
 You could serve it with a rice meal or even as an accompaniment to your Asian-style pulled pork or meatball sandwiches.

-- Ready in 2-3 hours.
-No long marination needed.
+- Ready in 2–3 hours.
+No long marination is needed.

-- Store well in the refrigerator for up to a month!
+- Stores well in the refrigerator for up to a month!

 What is Daikon Radish?